Bindle Film House is the media library and film screening department of Bindle Institute

-This is most fun with a large collection of physical media because it's nice to be able to just pick up the movie and read about it to the group instead of staring at phones.
+This is most fun with a large collection of physical media because it feels nice to hold a movie in your hands and read about it to the group instead of staring at phones.
 But it can work with online videos written down on slips of paper.
-If you want you can encourage friends to bring their own tapes.
-Sometimes if you're feeling silly you can throw in an N64 game or something instead of a tape :p

 How we run Tribunal